Nearby Mountain Bike Rides

 Index contains possibly Washington's best granite climbing.
 It definitely is the most accessible and has the most variety, with cracks, knobs, friction slabs, bucket hauls, and thin edging.
-The main attraction of the area is the spectacular crack climbing on fine-grained granite (not as abrasive than J-Tree or Leavenworth), but there is also sport climbing and many aid routes.
+The granite is fine-grained, and thus much easier on the hands than that of Leavenworth and other areas.

 The routes range from shorter single-pitch routes to long 500'-high walls.
 Index is known for its hard climbing, but still has many climbs of 5.9 and lower.
 And a lot of the harder climbs have more moderate first pitches (see below for a partial list).

 Drive east on Highway 2.
-Several miles past Goldbar and soon after crossing the Skykomish, turn left onto the road that leads to Index.
+Several miles past Goldbar, soon after crossing the bridge over the Skykomish, turn left onto the road that leads to Index.
 After going under the railroad, turn left on the arch-style bridge over the North Fork of the Skykomish.
 Go straight past the general store and town park to the T intersection at the second stop sign.
 For the Lookout Point Area, park somewhere around here in town.
 For the other walls, go left past the Bush House, over the tracks through town, taking a right where the road hits another T. Continue along the shaded road, which parallels the river.
 About a hundred yards or so past the camping spot is the Lower Town Wall parking lot on the right.
 In another hundred yards or so is a pull-off on the left for the Lower Lump.

 Free and scenic camping exists just 100 yards or so towards town from the Lower Wall parking area.
 One can camp near the river or near their car.

 Though known as a place with only hard routes, Index has plenty of moderates (i.e., 5.9 or less).
 If you use the "Best routes for YOU in this area" tool on the left side of this page, you can find over 60 full-length moderate routes.
 More exist in published guidebooks.